 If your monitor is 144Hz but it only 60Hz shows, then another common issue is that despite your monitor supporting 144Hz, your console might not.

 For example, all models of the PS4 (including PS4 Pro) only have a maximum refresh rate of 60Hz.
 This is the same for the Xbox One and all of its models.

-The PS5 and Xbox Series X can output at 120Hz.
+The PS5 and Xbox Series X/S can output at 120Hz.

 So, in all likelihood, your console does not actually support 144Hz unless you’re gaming on a PC, but your 144Hz monitor can still output at the 120 frames-per-second that next-gen consoles can provide.